zoldax/ZoldaxUnitaryTestFramework/README.md

 **Pascal Weber (zoldax)**

 Contributions are welcome!
-If you come across any issues or have suggestions, please raise them in the issues section or consider submitting a pull request.
+If you come across any issues or have suggestions, please raise them in the issues section.

 # 📜 Disclaimer: